Nate Saint

 Nathanael Saint (30 August 1923 – 8 January 1956) was an evangelical Christian missionary pilot who, along with four others, was killed in Ecuador while attempting to evangelize the Huaorani people through efforts known as Operation Auca.

 Early life

 Saint was born in 1923.
 When he was seven he took his first plane ride with his brother Sam, who would eventually become a commercial pilot for American Airlines.
 While in the airplane he discovered a love of flying.
 His family was somewhat unusual.
 His brothers made a sleeping patio on the roof of their home, and his father built a roller coaster in the backyard.
-When he joined the army he was stationed in Las Vegas, NV, but was transferred to several other locations over the years.
+When he joined the army he was stationed in Las Vegas, Nevada, but was transferred to several other locations over the years.
 A leg injury caused him some problems while he was in the army.
 About a year before he was discharged, he nearly died while climbing a mountain in Yosemite National Park.